Palestine Command

-Palestine Command was a British military command in Mandatory Palestine and the Emirate of Transjordan.
+The British Troops in Palestine and Trans-jordan was a British Army command in Mandatory Palestine and the Emirate of Transjordan.

 History

-The command was formed in February 1922 with the objective of controlling all British forces in Mandatory Palestine.
+The command was formed in February 1922 to control all British forces in Mandatory Palestine.
 In 1930, following an outbreak in hostilities between the Jewish and Arab populations, 2nd Battalion, South Staffordshire Regiment and the 1st Battalion, Northamptonshire Regiment were deployed to Palestine.
 In September 1936, following an escalation in violence, Lieutenant-General Sir John Dill was despatched there.

+In August 1937 Major General Archibald Wavell CB was transferred to Palestine, where there was growing unrest, to be General Officer Commanding (GOC) British Forces in Palestine and Trans-Jordan.
+He was promoted to Lieutenant-General on 21 January 1938.

-After the Second World War, with the immigration of Jews, tensions increased further and 1st Infantry Division arrived in Palestine.
+After the Second World War, with the immigration of Jews growing, tensions increased further and 1st Infantry Division (United Kingdom) arrived in Palestine.
+Later 6th Airborne Division was dispatched as the Imperial Strategic Reserve.
+The two divisions faced the Jewish insurgency in Mandatory Palestine.
 In May 1948 the United Kingdom's mandate ended and British troops withdrew the following month.